Projects Open for Public comments: March 1 – March 31

 All the projects including Designated Office evaluations, Executive Committee screenings and Panel reviews have public comment periods.
 The comments provided play a vital role in informing decision-makers about community concerns and values, and as a result can influence the assessment outcome.

-Below are the projects that entered public comment period this week:
+Below are the active projects currently seeking public comments:

 Dawson City